Wedding Photography Timeline

 Wedding Party Photos (Recommended Time 20 minutes)

 These photos can happen at a number of different times throughout your day.
 Depending on where final preparations are happening, these photos can take place once you're all ready to go.
-Since both Christian and I split up, we can save time and shoot both sides independently.
+With two photographers, we can split up and shoot both sides independently.
 If you are opting for the first look, these portraits can happen after we've spent some time with just the two of you.
 Lastly, these portraits can also take place after your family portraits and before your reception.

 Beyond the first look it is always nice to take some time with our couples to shoot some portraits of just the two of you.
 Best case scenario is that we are given a minimum of 20 minutes around sunset.
 Some couples look at this as a quick mini session that takes place around the venue.
 If a couple is looking to create something really special, we are always down to travel nearby to a designated spot to work away from the bustle of the event and really focus on the couple.
 Obviously if we travel elsewhere a more generous time window will be needed.

 As the celebration winds down into the evening and folks really cut loose and have fun, we love to be part of that!
 Shooting dancing and partying is always a blast and we love getting out there and capturing those moments.
 We tend to find an hour or so of coverage here does the trick.

 Every wedding is different and every couple has different priorities.
 These are simply some things to think about.
 As you begin to plan your wedding day, please don't hesitate to ask us any questions you might have.
 We want to help you make your day enjoyable and stress free!